-"And you were dead in your trespasses and sins, 2 in which you formerly walked according to the age of this worldsystem, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
+"And you were dead in your trespasses and sins, 2 in which you formerly walked according to the age of this world-system, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 3 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.
 4 But God, being rich in mercy, because of His great love with which He loved us, 5 even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved), 6 and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus, 7 so that in the ages to come He might show the surpassing riches of His grace in kindness toward us in Christ Jesus."

 Ephesians 2:1-7

-It is fascinating how our history and religious culture can affect our perception of what the Bible says.
+It is fascinating how history and religious culture can affect our perception of what the Bible says.
 Often popular preaching will emphasize a relatively obscure truth way out of context, and miss the clearer, more dominant message.
-Or, history will, at times, set the stage for us to think in certain ways, when the Biblical text is not really stating what the popular notions happen to be, at all.
+A preacher may present a particularly vivid or memorable teaching, and suddenly everyone is talking about it.
+The popularity and repetition of that teaching may cause people to identify it as a major Biblical theme, when it actually is not.
+Or, history will, at times, set the stage for us to think in certain ways, but the Bible is not really stating what the popular notions happen to be, at all.
 Quite often, we unthinkingly accept themes and teachings from our current religious culture, without checking them for accuracy.
 It is not unusual for American Christians to have kind of a "mutt theology", a belief system originating from many different lineages.
 Instead of clear, sharp markings, we have a system of thought with fuzzy ideas and blurry lines.
 One example of this is that at times we unwittingly think something is taught throughout the Bible, but don't realize it is a concept developed relatively late in the progressive revelation of God.
 Consequently, we get it all out of balance, and often miss the impact and sharpness it had when it was proclaimed as a new theme.
 An example of this is the concept of "eternal life".